Documentation

 SMul S (Matrix R n m)

-Scalar action on a matrix, delegated to the row data.
+Scalar action on a matrix, delegated to the flat backing buffer.
 The single sanctioned SMul instance for matrices: the Mathlib bridge layer reuses it rather than declaring its own, so there is no overlapping instance.
-Matches the action the former abbrev inherited from Vector, so c • M keeps its previous meaning.

 Equations